 Set a Realistic Posting Schedule

 When I first started blogging, I decided I was going to post daily Monday-Friday.
 I wanted to make sure I was giving my readers as many reasons as possible to return to my blog.
-And I actually kept up with is for about a year!
-A few months ago, I decided it was no longer realistic for me to post 5 days per week.
+And I actually kept up with it for about a year!
+At some point it got to be too much, and I slowed my posting schedule down to four days per week.
+Then three days per week.
+Now I post only two days per week, yet I never get a complaint from my readers.

 When I first started blogging, there was very little substance to my posts.
 Lots of image collages, very few words.
 It literally took me ten minutes to create a blog post.
 Therefore, posting five per week was not a huge time commitment.
 As my blog grew, however, my posts changed.
 I started writing more helpful, evergreen content.
 I started doing research before writing many of my posts and writing 700+ word posts instead of the 150-word posts I had been writing.